 - Identify basic theories in the field of psychology and recognize the importance of theoretical foundations in psychology for the study of rehabilitation, disability, and health.

 - Develop knowledge of the health and human services delivery systems, and pre-professional skills in communication, teamwork, problem solving, and ethical issues through engagement with the healthcare and rehabilitation services professional community.

 - Demonstrate the knowledge and skills necessary for graduate study in a variety of health and human service fields related to disability and rehabilitation, or for entry-level positions in a variety of disability and related human services agencies.

 Rehabilitation Psychology: Sample Four-Year Plan

 This four-year sample graduation plan is designed to guide your course selection throughout your academic career; it does not establish a contractual agreement.
-Use it along with your DARS report and the Course Guide to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
+Use it along with your DARS report, the Guide, and the Course Search and Enroll app to create a four-year plan reflecting your placement scores, incoming credits, and individual interests.
 You will likely revise your plan several times during your academic career here, based on your activities and changing academic interests.
 Consult with an academic advisor to develop a personalized plan of study and refer to the Guide for a complete list of requirements.